 “I’m sorry, I’m the one who’s at fault.”
 She had no excuses.
 Terra hung her head.

 “No, no.” Xeon calmly waved his hand.
-“Please do not get me wrong, I am not blaming you.
+“Please do not misunderstand, I am not blaming you.
 That is just how it is when there is a difference in ability.
 Besides, you have a very good reputation as a video distribution officer.
 It was only recently that I investigated, but I do believe you could please many in that arena.
 Do you understand what I am getting at, Terra-kun?”

+“I understand.”
+By now, none of her sore spots remained untouched.
+“Even though I’m talentless, I am still holding onto the boat, and that’s not good.”
 A painful sensation came from the inside of her nose; she found herself sniffling.
 Just then, she felt a light tug at her sleeve.
-Diode gave her a look, and repeatedly pointed back and forth between herself and Terra.
+Diode gave her a look and repeatedly pointed back and forth between herself and Terra.

 “Huh?”
 Terra asked.